 I mentioned the problem of not being able to visualise what my future home looks like – this is easily solved by using VR to show properties that aren’t actually built yet.
 Putting up a 3D-rendered interactive tour not only immerses the buyer in the experience, but also lets developers market their properties a lot sooner and more effectively.

 On the backend, VR is seeing a lot of use in staff training.
 From site safety to maintenance procedures or practical training, virtual reality helps hone staff skills on a far quicker and more cost-efficient scale.
-Imagine a plumber that has experienced ten different scenarios of broken toilets in the time it would take to encounter one in real life.
+Imagine a technician that has experienced ten different scenarios of maintenance in the time it would take to encounter one in real life.
 That’s pretty efficient.

 DeAnda Photography gives a good look at how virtual staging can radically change a sterile showroom into a cosy environment.